-- We use the design approach even closer to CAT gen7 (that soldiers are mostly familiar with)
+- we use the design approach even closer to CAT gen7 (that soldiers are mostly familiar with)

-- We do not use riveting, only sewing.
-This simplifies the manufacturing process.
+- do not use riveting, only sewing

-- Printed parts placed more densely on the table: this means more productive printing without frequent supervision.
+- printed parts placed more densely on the table: this means more productive printing without frequent supervision.

-- Design optimizations to ensure extra strength
+- numerous design optimization to ensure extra strength

-- Laser cut plate part to eliminate potential problems with the flexible printed parts
+- laser cut plate part to eliminate potential problems with the flexible printed parts

-- Every part prints without supports, and prints well even with 0.8mm nozzle
+- every part prints without supports, and prints well even with 0.8mm nozzle

-- User-customized parts with a special pattern so that we can track the quality of every printed part
+- user-customized parts with a special pattern so that we can track the quality of every printed part

-- Detailed, illustrated manufacturing instructions and documentation
+- detailed, illustrated manufacturing instructions and documentation

-- Incorporated quality control in Ukraine and our logistics there
+- incorporated quality control in Ukraine and our logistics there

 There exist OpenSource tourniquet projects that do not require sewing and are quick to assemble.
 What do you think about them?